nikkilocke/AccountServer/AccountServer/help/gettingstarted.md

 ## Importing data

-If you wish to import data from Quick Books or Quicken, full details are provided in [README.md](README.md).
+If you wish to import data from Quick Books or Quicken, full details are provided [here](admin_import.md).
 You can also import from other packages if you can extract the data in Qif, CSV or tab-delimited format with the correct field names.
-See the help link under *Admin Import* for details.
+See the help link under *Admin* *Import* for details of the field names required.

 If you aren't importing a complete system, make sure you set up any data you aren't importing before you import something that depends on it - e.g. set up VAT codes before importing transactions with VAT on them, if you are VAT registered.